ab77/netflix-proxy/README.md

 * Vudu
 * blinkbox
 * BBC iPlayer[[n5]](#footnotes)
-* NBC Sports and potentially many [more](https://github.com/ab77/netflix-proxy/blob/master/netflix-proxy.txt)
+* NBC Sports and potentially many [more](https://github.com/ab77/netflix-proxy/blob/master/proxy-domains.txt)

 # license
 This project is **free**, covered by the [MIT License](https://github.com/ab77/netflix-proxy/blob/master/LICENSE.md).
 It is provided without any warranty and can be used for any purpose, including private and commercial.
-However, if you are planning to use it for commercial purposes (i.e make money off it), please do not expect me to provide support for free, as it would be unfair.
+However, if you are planning to use it for commercial purposes (i.e make money off it), please do not expect free support, as it would be unfair.
 A commercial support model can always be negotiated, if required.
 Please [contact](https://www.upwork.com/freelancers/~016da2a2dc195af5ec) me if this is something that interests you.

 # instructions
 The following paragraphs show how to get this solution up and running with a few different Cloud providers I've tried so far.
 If you prefer a video tutorial, [here](https://www.youtube.com/watch?v=8DrNgnq_cdM) is one prapared by one of the users.
 Note, OpenVZ **won't work**[[n15]](#footnotes), make sure to get a proper virtual machine using KVM or Xen.